 A radio interview with Moritz Weber on the SRF Music Magazine about her Assistant Conductor role at the Tonhalle Orchestra Zürich: listen here.

 A B O U T

-Her passion for music extends also to education and healthcare; she currently teaches beginning conducting courses at ZHdK as well as the PreCollege conducting students.
-She has also presented conducting seminars in elementary schools, elderly nursing homes, a center for adults with disabilities, Immigrant Family Services Institute for Haitian Immigrants, and as a guest artist at the Isabella Stewart Gardner Arts Museum in Boston, MA (USA).
-With an interest in neuroscience, she envisions to support research in the integration of music in healthcare.
+Her passion for music extends also to education and healthcare; she has presented conducting seminars in elementary schools, elderly nursing homes, a center for adults with disabilities, Immigrant Family Services Institute for Haitian Immigrants, and as a guest artist at the Isabella Stewart Gardner Arts Museum in Boston, MA.
+With an interest in neuroscience, she envisions supporting research in the integration of music in healthcare.

 She holds a conducting fellowship in the German Music Council’s Forum Dirigieren - recently advancing to the "Künstlerliste 21/22" list.
 She is also an Award Recipient of the Taki Alsop Conducting Fellowship (2019-21), and a former Conducting Mentee of the Peter Eötvös Foundation Mentoring Program (2020-21).
 In 2020, she received a "Career Assistance Award" from the Solti Foundation in the United States.

 Holly Hyun Choe began her musical journey as a self-taught clarinetist aged thirteen and received her first private music lesson at age nineteen.
 She received a full-tuition scholarship toward her Bachelor's Degree in Clarinet Performance and Music Education at the Bob Cole Conservatory in Long Beach, CA. Her first Master's Degree in Wind Conducting was completed at the New England Conservatory with Charles Peltz and her orchestral conducting Master's Degree at the Zurich University of the Arts with Johannes Schlaefli.